skylicht-lab/skylicht-engine/Documents/CONTRIBUTING.md

 Remember tag your issues id ex: #282 on your commit message, and branch name
 ## Code style
 -   We try to adhere to the existing [**Irrlicht code style**](http://irrlicht.sourceforge.net/?page_id=140).
 -   You can use your code style in your local project `Projects/{YourProject}`.
-When you fix bug or commit a feature on `Projects/Skylicht*`, please follow our style.
+If you fix bug or commit a feature on `Projects/Skylicht/*`, please follow our style.
 ### Code formation
 Use **TAB Indent** instead 2 space for C/C++ code.